EvotecIT/PSWinReporting/README.md

 ### Changelog

+- 2.0.20 - 30.01.2020
+  - Fix for executing Discord/Slack or Teams if it's not in use during Trigger

 - 2.0.19 - 28.01.2020
   - Fix for DatesRanges using cached values
   - Fix for Ldap* reports always running even when not requested